uc-cdis/indexd/README.md

 All the information about a specific datum mentioned above (the GUID, URLs, hashes, file size, access control, etc.) are bundled together and referred to internally as an **Indexd record**.

-> NOTE: The property of an Indexd record representing the GUID is `did` (or digital identifier)

 ### Indexd Records

 Records are collections of information necessary to as-uniquely-as-possible identify a piece of information.
 This is done through the use of hashes and metadata.
 Records are assigned a UUIDv4 at the time of creation and additionally may include a prefix to aide in resolution (these combined become the GUID).
 This allows records to be uniquely referenced amongst multiple records.